 Other Practical Uses for Arrowroot Starch

 Arrowroot isn’t just a food, but has many other traditional uses too.
-Ancestral cultures used it to treat poisonous bites and wounds due to it ability to rapidly absorb substances of an undesirable nature.
+Ancestral cultures used it to treat poisonous bites and wounds.
+This is due to it ability to rapidly absorb substances and toxins of an undesirable nature.
 More modern uses include problems like athlete’s foot or other conditions caused by excess moisture.

-Arrowroot is ideal for homemade personal care items such as all natural deodorants or bath bombs.
-It is a great addition to cosmetics because of its nourishing and beneficial qualities, and it also helps improve absorption of lotions and creams.
+Arrowroot is ideal for homemade personal care items such as natural deodorants or bath bombs.
+It is a great addition to cosmetics because of its nourishing and beneficial qualities.
+It also helps improve absorption of lotions and creams.
 Given the growing concern over the dangers of talc, arrowroot based formulations especially for babies are a safe alternative.

-All of these practical uses have served to increase arrowroot’s popularity.
+The popularity of this tuber continues to soar given all of these practical uses.
 So where do we get this nutrient rich, versatile, traditional food?

 Sourcing and Storage of Arrowroot Flour

-In the past, manufacturers have been known to adulterate arrowroot with cheaper lookalike starches such as potato.
+In the past, manufacturers have been known to adulterate arrowroot flour with cheaper lookalike starches such as potato starch.
 This is a similar pattern to other foods.
 For example, store bought honey is frequently adulterated with high fructose corn syrup.
 Olive oil, organic or not, is usually “blended” with low quality oils such as canola or other cheap vegetable oils and sold as pure olive oil.

-This risk is still very real and will continue to be so given that most consumers remain uneducated about food manufacturer tricks of the trade!
+This risk is still very real!
+The danger of buying fake arrowroot flour will continue given that most consumers remain uneducated about food manufacturer tricks of the trade!

-Like with so many foods and products today, make sure to purchase arrowroot from a reputable source.
+Like with so many foods and products today, make sure to purchase arrowroot flour from a reputable source.
 This ensures that you are getting true, genuine, 100% arrowroot powder, not some blend or imitation product.
-Since arrowroot is generally grown with little to no agrochemicals, it is not necessary to pay a premium for organically certified in most cases.
+Since farmers generally cultivate arrowroot with little to no agrichemicals, it is not necessary to pay a premium for organically certified in most cases.

 It is extremely important to store arrowroot powder in a cool, dry, dark place in an airtight container.
-If purchased in a bag, reseal in a second, larger airtight bag (like a ziplock) or enclose in a container with a lid.
-This serves the dual purpose of keeping the flour fresh and keeping pantry bugs out (who seem to love arrowroot).
+If it comes a bag, reseal in a second, larger airtight bag (like a ziplock).
+Alternatively, enclose it in a container with a tight fitting lid.
+This serves the dual purpose of keeping the arrowroot starch fresh and keeping pantry bugs out.
+These critters seem to love the stuff!

-If you live in a humid environment, it is best to store in the refrigerator, as old arrowroot will not thicken like it is supposed to after a few months stored in the pantry.
+If you live in a humid environment, it is best to store in the refrigerator.
+Old arrowroot starch sometimes fails to thicken properly after a few months stored in the pantry.
 If stored unrefrigerated in a dry, dark, cool pantry, arrowroot will retain its thickening potency for about two years.